CS 475 - Operating Systems

 Do this output parameter exercise: Write a function

-void compareAndAssign(int n, int m, int *larger, int *smaller)
+void compareAndAssign(int n, int m, int *larger, int *smaller)that puts the larger ofnandminlargerand the smaller value insmaller.
+How would you call this function?

-Part 6: Connection to Arrays and Strings (Pointer Arithmetic)
+Part 6: Connection to Arrays (Pointer Arithmetic)

 -